isabella232/search-promote.en-1/help/c-searchpromote-release-notes/c-searchpromote-release-notes.md

 # Release notes{#release-notes}

-Read about new features, fixes, and enhancements in the latest version of Adobe Search&Promote–part of Adobe Experience Cloud.
+Read about new features, fixes, and enhancements in the latest version of Adobe Search&amp;Promote–part of Adobe Experience Cloud.